+Exosomes play an important role in various cellular functions.
+They transfer DNA, RNA, and proteins to other cells, thereby altering the function of the targeted cells.
 Exosomes are commonly found in blood, urine, and saliva, among other fluids.
 Exosomes are also present in other body fluids, such as synovial fluid, amniotic fluid, semen, vaginal fluid, breast milk, and more.

 It has been long known that stem cells have the potential to exert therapeutic effects, but it has only been recently recognized that exosomes play an important role how stem cells exert their cellular functions.

 Over the past few years, an explosion of competitors have been developing exosome therapeutics and diagnostics.
 Leaders from across the exosome industry are profiled below.

 Aegle Therapeutics is the first extracellular vesicle company to be cleared by the FDA to enter the clinical trials in humans.
 Aegle is using bone marrow- MSC derived extracellular vesicles to treat severe dermatological disorders.